 Bleaching may affect an entire colony or only part of it.
 It may affect only some species and not others.
 In fact, it may even affect only certain colonies of a particular species while leaving other colonies of the same species untouched.

-Sea surface temperatures were consistently high in the Gulf of Mexico during the summers of 2005, 2010, and 2016, causing major bleaching events in the sanctuary.
+Sea surface temperatures were consistently high in the Gulf during the summers of 2005, 2010, and 2016, causing major bleaching events in the sanctuary.
 Similar problems were seen on coral reefs around the world those same years.

 So far, we haven't seen any bleaching in the sanctuary as a result of cold water temperatures.
 However, in February and March of 2010 water temperatures fell below 60F (16C) for several days in Florida Keys National Marine Sanctuary and caused quite a bit of coral bleaching and death in shallow reefs there.